CodeYourFuture/Module-Data-Flows/debugging/book-library/readme.md

 5. When I add a book that I say I've read - it saves the wrong answer line 80 no should be first

-I think there are other some other small bugs in my code...but I'm lazy so I can't fix them all.

-I wish somebody would help me!
 Other bugs:
-6. Changing status of Read changes status of all books redundant <td> in HTML
+6. Changing status of Read changes status of all books redundant <td> in HTML not isolating each row